Apollo's Chariot

 Apollo's Chariot is a steel roller coaster at the Busch Gardens Williamsburg amusement park in James City County, Virginia, United States.
 The ride was the first Hyper Coaster designed by Swiss firm Bolliger & Mabillard.
 It officially opened to the public on March 27, 1999.
+This coaster is themed to the Greek and Roman god Apollo, who is the god of the sun, music, and healing.
+Apollo used his chariot to control the directions of the sun.

 The 4882 ft ride is characterized by eight air-time hills, with heights ranging between 49 and 131 ft.
 Riders ascend 170 ft on the chain lift hill before dropping 210 ft at an angle of 65°.
 Apollo's Chariot has been well received, consistently ranking in the top 10 of the annual Golden Ticket Awards from Amusement Today.

 History

 Apollo's Chariot was announced on September 5, 1998, as the tallest and fastest roller coaster at Busch Gardens Williamsburg.
 An article in the Daily Press on January 23, 1999, mentioned that the ride was nearing completion with approximately 20 pieces of track left to be installed.
 Apollo's Chariot performed its first test runs in mid-February 1999.